Wife Framed Husband’s Ex, Had Her Jailed For Months, Former Flames Were Not Even On Speaking Terms

 — infowe (@infowe) January 10, 2017

-Hadley was arrested in June 2016 after police accused her of flouting a restrained order obtained by Angela Diaz.
-A baffled Michelle was released on a $100,000 bail.
+Hadley was arrested in June 2016 after police accused her of flouting a restraining order obtained by Angela Diaz.
+A baffled Michelle was released on $100,000 bail.
 The 30-year-old was arrested again in July after allegations emerged that she was posing as Diaz on Craigslist and posting rape fantasy ads pleading to be raped and abused.
-Her bail condition this time was $1 million which could not meet.
+Her bail condition this time was $1 million which she could not meet.

 In some of the threatening emails that Diaz sent to herself posing as Michelle Hadley, she included graphic pictures of aborted fetuses and decapitated human beings.
-The scenario made the police to believe that Hadley was a threat to Diaz and would eventually cause her harm.
-Prosecutors who identified Diaz as “Jane Doe” at the time and as the “pregnant” new wife of Hadley’s former fiance portrayed Hadley as a scorned woman baying for blood
+The scenario made the police believe that Hadley was a threat to Diaz and would eventually cause her harm.
+Prosecutors, who identified Diaz as “Jane Doe” at the time and as the “pregnant” new wife of Hadley’s former fiancé, portrayed Hadley as a scorned woman baying for blood

-A source who wanted to throw some light on the connection between the trio revealed to the Daily Mail that Hadley was dating a 39-year-old Deputy U.S. Marshal back in August 2013.
+A source, who wanted to throw some light on the connection between the trio, revealed to the Daily Mail that Hadley was dating a 39-year-old Deputy U.S. Marshal back in August 2013.
 According to the source, the pair got engaged and bought a condo together.
 Unfortunately, the romance ended abruptly in August 2015.

 A California woman accused of impersonating her ex-boyfriend’s new wife in Craigslist “rap… https://t.co/MRBuC6i2lU pic.twitter.com/HGHyPwyBuh